-Securitize, a firm that enables the issuance and management digital securities, announced its tenth on-chain digital asset.
+Securitize, a firm that enables of the issuance and management digital securities, announced its tenth on-chain digital asset.

 The Curzio Equity Owners’s (CEO) token represents an equity stake in the financial publishing analytics firm Curzio Research’s newsletter business.
 The token presents a path to invest in a “scalable, high-margin industry that is normally difficult for outsiders to access,” according to a statement.